0x6A4B/Metropolia/2024_Syys/OOP_Projekti/1.3/tasks_1_3_and_4.md

 ### Task 4

+- Probability distributions
-- Normal distribution
+    - Binomial distribution and normal distribution
+        - These could be used in our transportation simulation to decide which customers have seasonal tickets and who needs to buy a singletrip ticket and whether the passenger is heading to north or south (to city center or to suburbs)
+        - If there will be more stations in the simulation this would be a perfect place for the use of normal distribution
-- Binomial distribution
+- Exponential distribution

-(W) Familiarize yourself with a few distributions that could be used in the simulator for experimentation.
-These distributions could be used in the following situations.
-Find answers online.
-You can also study other distributions.
-For example, Google "real life example of normal distribution".
+    - Often used to model customer arrivals so would be a good choice for generating arrival events